Moreton Bay: European contact with local Indigenous people

 Problems came about when the newcomers displayed a lack of respect for Aboriginal marriage rules, stole bones and other artefacts and desecrated sites important to the Aboriginals.
-This produced a period of conflict through the 1830s, sometimes followed up by reprisals with guns, during which a number of Aboriginal people were massacred.

-Like the mainland tribes, the Nooghie, Noonuccal and Goenpul people struggled when Moreton Bay was opened up to free settlers.
-The mainland Aboriginal people in particular were progressively deprived of the traditional hunting grounds and food.
-When they turned to killing domestic stock to survive, they were rounded up and shot.
-As their tribal groups and way of life disintegrated, many drifted towards towns and cities.
-Because of their isolation, the people of the islands, however, managed to keep a lot of their traditional ways alive.

 In 1843, Catholic missionaries chose Dunwich as the site for the first Catholic mission to Australian Aborigines.
-The sand islands of Quandamooka did not support pasturage suitable for sheep and cattle, and thus there did not occur conversion of large tracts of land into farms and pastoral properties and the subsequent widespread annihilation and displacement of Aboriginal people.
-The very existence of the quarantine station on Stradbroke Island from 1850 to the 1870s led to the official discouragement of pastoralism or wider settlement for fear of spreading disease.
-Another reason for discouraging settlement was to reduce the likelihood of incoming vessels to the bay evading customs duty.
+The existence of the quarantine station on Stradbroke Island from 1850 to the 1870s led to the official discouragement of pastoralism or wider settlement for fear of spreading disease.

 Thus the European usage and occupation of Quandamooka in the 19th century was largely restricted to government institutions on small portions on the islands, and with free enterprise business men like the Campbell brothers who ran a saltworks and sugar plantations on Russell and Macleay islands, and the early fishing and oystering businesses in the bay who employed the Aboriginal people of Quandamooka.

-Aboriginal peoples were a source of labour for various institutions and enterprises from the time of the first pilot station.
-Conflict with Europeans intensified during the middle part of the 19th century, leading to significant numbers of Aboriginal people being killed (including at the hands of the native police).
-Despite these conflicts other Aboriginal people were able to evade intense contact due to the lack of European activity on the bay islands.
-From the 1830s to 1865 there remained virtual exclusive Aboriginal possession of most of Quandamooka.
-However trade and social interaction with the mainland groups gradually diminished due to the outward march of pastoral settlement on the mainland.
-This resulted in irreparable damage to indigenous social networks and patterns of group intermarriage, as well as joint ceremonial activities.

 Large Aboriginal campsites remained throughout the Moreton Bay region, including on the mainland, until as late as the 1920s.